-When operated for only an hour or two a day in inland or near-shore waters, the trapped plankton will begin to decay in the filters long before the elements plug up.
-The decaying plankton and bacteria will cause a rotten egg smell in the product water.
+When operated for only an hour or two a day in inland or near-shore waters, the trapped organisms will begin to decay in the filters long before the elements plug up.
+These decaying organisms will cause a rotten egg smell in the product water.
 This decay will set in overnight in tropical waters, or after a week or two in higher latitudes.
-If handled gently and changed regularly before they get too smelly, filters can be cleaned several times.
-(See Maintenance, page 50.)
+Fresh water flushing will greatly reduce this biofouling process, and must be done after every use and at least once per week during periods of nonoperation.

-Our filter element part numbers are FT-FTC-XX, where the last digits indicate the micron rating.
-FT-FTC-5 is for a 5 micron element, FT-FTC-20 is a 20 micron element.
+If filters become plugged or biologically fouled, they must be replaced.
+Our filter element part numbers are FT-FTC-5 for a 5 micron element, FT-FTC-20 for a 20 micron element.
 The optional oil/water separator is FT-FTC-OW.